codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-Argo Events.md

 ---
 layout: post
 title: Argo Events
-categories: CI/CD cloud AWS GCP azure
+categories: ci/cd cloud aws gcp azure
-tags: CI/CD cloud AWS GCP azure
+tags: ci/cd cloud aws gcp azure
 ---

 Provides event-driven automation for Kubernetes by enabling the definition and handling of complex event-based workflows.
 Integrates external and internal event sources with Kubernetes-native workloads to trigger pipelines, jobs, or infrastructure operations in real time.

 <!--more-->
 With Argo Events, teams can create declarative, version-controlled event-driven architectures using Kubernetes CRDs.
 It connects various sources—such as webhooks, Kafka, SQS, cron schedules, GitHub events, or custom HTTP triggers—to downstream actions like Argo Workflows, Argo CD, or Kubernetes jobs.

 This skillset enables decoupling automation logic from application code, promoting modularity and observability across CI/CD systems and operational processes.
 EventSources, Sensors, and Triggers are composed to define reliable, auditable execution paths in response to infrastructure or application changes.